Cheng-Lin-Li/Cheng-Lin-Li.github.io/_posts/2018-3-13-Hello-Data.md

 2. [Natural Language Processing with Deep Learning (Winter 2017) by Chris Manning & Richard Socher @Standford University: Material website](http://cs224d.stanford.edu/) [,and video link](https://www.youtube.com/playlist?list=PL3FW7Lu3i5Jsnh1rnUwq_TcylNr7EkRe6)

 ---
+### Some Technology notes are drafted here, I may write articles for them in the future.

 #### What is Artificial Intelligence ?
 Association for the Advancement of Artificial Intelligence (AAAI):